scorpiodiagrams/fdg/wiki/chapter003.md

 ((dx d/dx) R2-rect-point)
 ;; 0
 ```
-We can use the coordinate-basis one-form fields to extract the coefficients of ~circular~ on the rectangular vector basis:
+We can use the coordinate-basis one-form fields to extract the coefficients of #Code(circular) on the rectangular vector basis:

 ```Scheme
 ((dx circular) R2-rect-point)